This project is an experiment in robot vision (e.g. Open CV) and neural networks applied to the practical purpose of cleaning my apartment.

 Although this is a fundamentally "solved" problem (e.g. Roomba), this project presents an opportunity to return to creating robots whose control systems are complex neural networks.
 The intent is to make use of "deep" learning tools - particularly TensorFlow - for the control system in order to get more intelligent behaviour than would be expected from a Roomba-like device.

-This section describes the mechanical and electrical assembly.
-After a number of kludgey attempts to retrofit one of my other platforms with a vaccum, I decided to outsource the problem by starting with an existing vaccum robot and bending it to my needs.
+After a number of kludgey attempts to retrofit one of my other robots with a vaccum, I decided to outsource the problem.

-I performed a small amount of research to see what hacks others had done to existing platforms. iRobot produced a hacker-friendly version of the Roomba (Create2) which I thought was great!
-Except that, to make room for all the hacks, iRobot took out the vacuum...
-The robot I ultimately chose for the task is the Rollibot which was available on the shelf at Canada Computers.
-In addition to the reasonable price, I also do a fair amount of shopping at CC so when it comes time to replace cleaning parts and vacuum consummables, they are within easy reach.
+I performed a small amount of research to see what hacks others had done and discovered that iRobot produced a hacker-friendly version of the Roomba (Create2).
+I thought this was perfect and until I noticed that, to make room for all the hacks, iRobot took out the vacuum...

-The figure below shows the top of the robot I purchased (less a plastic cover - I couldn't wait to start ripping....)
+The figure below shows the top of the Rollibot (less a plastic cover)

 The figure below shows the bottom of the Rollibot.
-Two wheels on the centre axis and a caster forward had me wondering why this robot doesn't fall back on itself.
-You can see the battery compartment just forward of the vacuum hole (and just behind the caster).
-The weight of the battery is significantly more than the vacuum motor so the robot stays upright.
+The weight of the battery is significantly more than the vacuum motor so the robot stays upright even though there is no forward caster.

-The figure below shows the Rollibot split open.
-Opening it up was not difficult at all.
-The bumper shield must be taken off first.
-Once open, I had to be careful because the top and bottom remain connected through the wires shown in the figure.
-I didn't want to pull any of the connectors out before I had a chance to label them.
-But once that was done, the top and bottom can be fully separated by pulling out a few connectors.
+The figure below shows the Rollibot after opening.
+The bumper shield must be taken off before the two halves can be separated.
+Once open, care needs to be exercised because the top and bottom remain connected through the wires shown in the figure.
+Once the wires and their connectors were labelled, I was able to fully separate the two halves by pulling out a few connectors.

-Once I pulled the top and bottom apart, I set to work on the top.
-This is where the robot's new brain is going to sit (there is very little actual room inside).
-So I need to make the surface there amenable to drilling holes and attaching nuts and bolts.
+Once I pulled the top and bottom apart, I set to work on the topside where I will be attaching a new control system.
 I started this process by splitting the pop-up lid into its component parts as shown in the figure below.
 There is a black plastic cover that is slightly curved covering the pop-up lid.
 This cover serves as both a display and a keyboard interface for the user.
-I popped it off and tossed it.

-Underneath the black cover, the pop-up lid is nice and flat (prime real estate for a new brain).
+Underneath the plastic cover the pop-up lid is nice and flat and can support the attachment of parts.
 The keyboard/display system is embedded in the pop-up lid as shown below.

 I removed the keyboard/display circuit.
 They were held in place by two screws and connected to the rest of the robot through a convenient connector just underneath.
-I found the circuit to be kinda neat in that it used surface mount LEDs for the digital readout - relying on layout of the plastic to channel the light to look like the bars that you would see in a normal LED.
-Neat.
+I found the circuit to be instereting in in the way that it used surface mount LEDs for the digital readout - relying on layout of the plastic to channel the light to look like the bars that you would see in a normal LED.
 Of course, I couldn't reuse either of these so I tossed them in my "to examine later" bin.

 The Rollibot controller circuit board is shown in the figure below.
 The main controller appears at the center.
 I numbered the male and female headers and also mapped them to the components that they control in the unlikely event that I would need to return the board back to operation.

 The Rollibot is controlled by an ARM-based microcontroller (STM32F103-VB) as shown in the figure below.
 A cursory exam of the remainder of the board indicates two locations that might be used to interface to it and possibly hack new code.
 One of these is outlined in red in the figure.
 The other is an unpopulated, four-pin through-hole header that sits some ditance away from the controller.
 If there had been an easily identified interface that had some hope of being bent to my needs, I would have considered keeping the board in place and modifying it to act as a slave to a new controller.
 This approach would allow me to keep the sensorimotor interface intact.
-Unfortunately, it also involves really getting to know the innards of the existing circuit board and resident code - which might have been easy if it exposed an API.
+Unfortunately, it also involves really getting to know the innards of the existing circuit board and resident code.

 As shown in the figure below, the motors were surprisingly easy to extract from the frame.
 They are self-contained and held in place by three screws.
 Each motor has a circuit board containing a shaft encoder circuit (the black circle on the blue circuit board).
 Each motor also has a spring that forces the wheel downwards.
 When the wheel is at its maximum downward reach, there is an embedded switch that opens to tell the Rollibot that it is no longer touching ground.
 The switch appears above the shaft encoder board (two blue wires) in the figure.